 - What medications are you taking, including over-the-counter and prescription drugs as well as vitamins and supplements?

-- Do any of your first-degree relatives — such as a parent or sibling — have a history of uterine prolapse or any other pelvic problems?
+- Did any family members — such as your mother or sister — experience uterine prolapse or other pelvic problems?

 - How many children have you delivered?
 Were your deliveries vaginal or cesarean?

 - Do you wish to have children in the future?

 - Rogers RG, et al. An overview of the epidemiology, risk factors, clinical manifestations, and management of pelvic organ prolapse. http://www.uptodate.com/home.
 Accessed June 25, 2014.

 - Frequently asked questions.
 Gynecologic problems FAQ012.
 Pelvic support problems.
 American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq012.ashx.
 Accessed June 25, 2014.

 - Lentz GM, et al. Comprehensive Gynecology.
 6th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2012. http://www.clinicalkey.com/.
 Accessed July 3, 2014.

 - Ferri FF.
 Ferri's Clinical Advisor 2015: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. http://www.clinicalkey.com.
 Accessed July 27, 2014.